Skip to content

 Does NuLife Behavioral Health Worcester accept Medicaid?

 Yes.
 According to SAMHSA data, NuLife Behavioral Health Worcester accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific IL Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific MA Medicaid plan.
 Call (508) 859-7704 to verify your benefits.

 What level of care does NuLife Behavioral Health Worcester offer?